MathToSuccess

 1) A > B2) A = B3) A < B4) Unknown

-10. Richard lost 13 lb, and Susan lost 8 lb during the year by participating various physical activities.
-Richard is now 6 lb heavier than Susan, What was the weight difference between the two a year ago (in lb)?
+10. Curtis lost 8 lb, and Nancy lost 4 lb during the year by participating various physical activities.
+Curtis is now 5 lb heavier than Nancy, What was the weight difference between the two a year ago (in lb)?

 By click the below Submit button, answers are finalized.